dhurlburtusa/shortcuts/npm/package.template.json.md

    */
   "version": "",
   /**
+   * A description of your npm package.
+This helps people discover your package as
+   * it's listed in `npm search`.
+   */
+  "description": "",
+  /**
+   * An array of keywords related to your npm package.
+This helps people discover
+   * your package as it's listed in `npm search`.
+   */
+  "keywords": ["", ""],
+  /**
    * If you set `"private": true` in your package.json, then npm will refuse to
    * publish it.
    *